acerbilab/pyvbmc/docsrc/source/about_us.rst

 About us
 ********

-``pyvbmc`` is an open-source Python software for resource-efficient statistical inference.
+PyVBMC is an open-source Python software for resource-efficient statistical inference.

-The development of ``pyvbmc`` has been generously funded by the `Finnish Center for Artificial Intelligence FCAI <https://fcai.fi/>`_.
+The development of PyVBMC has been generously funded by the `Finnish Center for Artificial Intelligence FCAI <https://fcai.fi/>`_.

 Development team
 ****************

-``pyvbmc`` is actively developed mainly by members of `Luigi Acerbi's research group <https://www2.helsinki.fi/en/researchgroups/machine-and-human-intelligence>`_ at the University of Helsinki.
+PyVBMC is actively developed mainly by members of `Luigi Acerbi's research group <https://www2.helsinki.fi/en/researchgroups/machine-and-human-intelligence>`_ at the University of Helsinki.

 Core developers
 ------------------------